ong-ck/tp/docs/DeveloperGuide.md

 and also the name of the CS2040CFile is checked using `isRepeatedCS2040CFile`, to ensure that no other files of the same name exists.
 Following which, 1 of 2 different other executions is called, depending on the type of the CS2040CFile.

+Given below is an example usage of how the add feature behaves at each step.

 > **Step 1**: The user launches the application for the first time.
 Objects `CLIAlgo`, `Ui`, `Parser` , `TopicManager`,
 > `FileManager` are created.